thiefCat/VAE/README.md

 <img src="file_structure.png" width="200" height="200">

 ## How to run
 To run the model, just type "python VAE/train.py", the model will be trained by default parameters.
-You can look at how to change hyperparameters by running "python VAE/train.py -h" and use command line codes to change them. e.g., the data used for training, the latent dimension, the architecture for the model .etc.
+You can look at how to change hyperparameters by running "python VAE/train.py -h" and use command line codes to change them. e.g., the dataset used for training, the latent dimension, the architecture for the model .etc.

 ## Result
 You can visualize the training result by looking at /result folder.